jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's what I mean by cyborgology and majic.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use it.
 We can either learn the majic of new tools ourselves, or a majician can teach us.

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?
-It's especially cool because we're with how fast computers are getting, we literally growing new tools everyday, and therefore new ways to live; if we evolve.
+It's especially cool because we're with how fast computers are getting, we literally growing new tools everyday, and therefore new ways to live; if we grab the levers of power and evolve.

 ## Levers of Power